• Menu

 What Does it Mean to Probate a Will?

-February 14, 2017 by Jeffrey A. Nirenstein, Estate Planning Attorney
+February 14, 2017 // by Barry D. Horowitz, Estate Planning Attorney

 When a death occurs, it may be necessary to probate a will.
 Although most people have heard the phrase “probate a will,” not everyone who is forced to cope with a death of a loved one actually knows what it means to go through the probate process.
-The process of probating a will can be a complicated process but it is an important one. probate a will
+The process of probating a will can be a complicated process but it is an important one.Ā probate a will

 Nirenstein, Horowitz & Associates can guide the executor of an estate and heirs or beneficiaries through the probate process.
 Our legal team can explain to you what is involved when you must probate a will and can guide you though fulfilling your role while a will is probated.
 The job of an executor of an estate is very different than the job of heirs or beneficiaries during probate, but everyone who is involved in the probate process after a death should know the rules within Connecticut for the transfer of assets.
 Our legal team can help you to understand the process and fulfill your role, so call today.